grpc/proposal/A93-xds-ext-proc.md

   This field must be present.
 It will be validated as described in [A102].
 - [failure_mode_allow](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L177):
-  By default, if the RPC to the ext_proc server fails with a non-OK status, the data plane RPC will be failed with status UNAVAILABLE.
+  By default, if the RPC to the ext_proc server fails with a non-OK status, the data plane RPC will be failed with status INTERNAL.
 If this field is set to true, then the data plane RPC will instead be allowed to continue, with no further action taken by the ext_proc filter.
 - [processing_mode](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L181):